-My loan modification opportunity came out of the blue right around Christmas time.
-Bank of America sent me a FedEX envelope with a single sheet of paper that read, “This offer is exclusively available to you through Bank of America, for a limited time only.”
-I honestly thought the letter was junk mail until I looked a little closer to see all my account details included.
+My mortgage loan modification opportunity came out of the blue right around Christmas time.
+Bank of America sent me a FedEX envelope with a single sheet of paper.
+It read, “This offer is exclusively available to you through Bank of America, for a limited time only.”
+I honestly thought the letter was junk mail.
+Then I looked a little closer to see all my account details included.

-If you are not aware, most banks sell their loans to the secondary market (mortgage backed securities) as a way to hedge out risk and capitalize on profits.
+If you are not aware, most banks sell their loans to the secondary market (mortgage backed securities).
+This way, banks hedge out risk and capitalize on profits.
 The secondary mortgage market actually helps the end consumer by allowing banks to lend more at lower rates.
 Unfortunately, once a bank run comes, it takes a while for the secondary market to thaw.

 Since Bank of America wasn't able to sell my loan in the secondary market, they figured why do anything to lower my rate given that's what we agreed upon.
 I hadn't missed a payment, so as far as they were concerned I was a good customer.
 BoA had the capability to lower my rate, but they didn't have the willingness.
 Fair enough.

 So how did I successfully manage to reduce my 30-year fixed mortgage from 5.875% down to 4.25% for free and within two weeks to boot?
 What's more, this is my second free loan modification.
-The first one happened five years ago with Citibank when they decided to lower my then 5/1 ARM 3.625% rate down to 3.125%.
 Let me explain how to win the mortgage lottery.